Models

 • TextField can be indexed and used as a primary key.
 We can afford this since MySQL is not supported.

 • DecimalField is stored as DECIMAL(x,y) both in SQLite and PostgreSQL.
 In Tortoise ORM it's VARCHAR(40) in SQLite for some reason.
-DipDup ORM doesn't have an upper bound for precision.
+DipDup doesn't have an upper bound for precision.

 Querysets